Background Link to heading

 git commit -m "Initial commit"

 At this point, I normally push the repo to a git remote.
-Prefixing these repos with dokku- makes is easy to identify and manage repos that hold dokku apps.
+Prefixing these repos with dokku- makes it easy to identify and manage repos that hold dokku apps.

 Now we’re ready to push to dokku: